Skip to main content

 Visiting the Goreme Open Air Museum

-The Goreme Open Air Museum is a UNESCO World Heritage Site and a must-see attraction in Cappadocia.
-This complex of rock-cut churches and monasteries features stunning Byzantine frescoes dating back to the 10th and 11th centuries.
-Allow at least a couple of hours to explore the museum, and consider hiring a guide to learn about the history and art of each church.
+The Goreme Open-Air Museum is a UNESCO World Heritage Site and a must-see in Cappadocia, with rock-cut churches and monasteries showing stunning Byzantine frescoes from the 10th and 11th centuries.
+Entry is €20; allow at least a couple of hours and consider a guide to learn the story behind each church.
+Full details in our Göreme Open-Air Museum guide.

 Exploring Uchisar Castle

-Uchisar Castle is the highest point in Cappadocia, offering panoramic views of the surrounding landscape.
-This imposing rock formation is riddled with tunnels and chambers, providing a glimpse into the region’s history.
-Climbing to the top of the castle requires some effort, but the breathtaking views are well worth it.
+Uchisar Castle is the highest point in Cappadocia, offering panoramic views over the surrounding valleys.
+This towering rock outcrop is riddled with tunnels and chambers; the climb takes some effort but the views are well worth it.
+Entry is €9 — see our Uçhisar Castle guide.

 Enjoying a Turkish Night Show